 Here you can see the coordinates: 64.45081182153568, -19.940589345972533

 Árbúðir is a mountain guesthouse right beside the Kjölur route on the banks of the river Svartá.
 The cabin has sleeping-bag accommodation for 30 overnight guests.
+There is one room with 4 beds, another with 12 beds and then a large room with the rest of the beds.
 Guests have the use of good cooking facilities, WC and a hot shower.
 Nice walking tracks along the river.
 Hvítárnes is a beautiful place by the lake Hvítárvatn that offers stunning views across to the glacier Langjökull.
 EUR 50 per night.
 See directions!

 Here you can see the coordianates: 64.61080588365067, -19.703298277259105

 Gíslaskáli Escape to the rugged natural beauty of Gíslaskáli, a stunning mountain cabin tucked away in the unspoiled lava field Kjalhraun, right beside the source of the magnificent Svartá river.
 With sleeping-bag accommodations for up to 45-50 overnight guests across 6 cozy rooms, you’ll have access to top-notch cooking facilities, a spacious and comfortable dining area, two inviting sitting rooms, and even WC and hot showers.
 The cabin boasts electricity for light and heating, ensuring a comfortable stay.
 And for horse lovers, Gíslaskáli offers excellent facilities, including a big stable and corral, as well as hay for sale.